 How about ending your day with some beer tasting?
 Make your way to Brotherwell Brewing.
 You can sample a wide range of beers, including lagers, IPAs, fruit beers, and lots more, at this family-owned brewery.

-When traveling with friends, one of the best things to do in Waco, TX, is to indulge in the finest of Brotherwell Brewing’s beers: the Balance Beam IPA.
+When traveling with friends, one of the most popular things to do in Waco, TX, is to indulge in the finest of Brotherwell Brewing’s beers: the Balance Beam IPA.
 The popular craft beer offers a perfect balance of malt and hops that’ll tantalize your taste buds.

 The taproom at Brotherwell Brewing is perfect for relaxing and socializing with friends.
 You can also play games like giant Jenga, darts, or cornhole while sipping on your favorite beer.